Home Office propose UK censorship measures to curtail child 'sexualisation'

 Sexualisation of children, in particular, is a lightning rod for many of the public anxieties surrounding sex.
 I'm particularly interested in this topic for a few reasons.
 First, because the claims surrounding it bear little

-what a few misguided feminists think about pornography they never watch anyway.
-Now maybe I read The Handmaid's Tale just a few times too often as a girl, but when the feminists and the bible-bashers agree on something, my bullshit meter goes into the
+say, what a few misguided feminists think about pornography they never watch anyway.
+Now maybe I read The Handmaid's Tale just a few times too often as a girl, but when the feminists and the bible-bashers agree on something, my bullshit meter

 A petition of about 18,500 signatures has been handed to David Cameron calling for an end to marketing of a sexualised nature aimed at children.